Do you have a pile of snow in your walkway, driveway, or around other parts of your house?

 All these dangers and risks associated with shoveling snow can be relevant too when trying to protect your back as you shovel snow.
 The more you KNOW about protecting yourself during this activity, the more likely you’ll keep your back SAFE!
 Here are ways to protect your back when shoveling snow!

 #1 – Be Active!
 Really?
 Yes, really!

-The TRUTH is that being inactive can put you at GREAT RISK and not just with regard to shoveling snow but with almost ANYTHING.
-So, being active can be a great way to protect your back!
+The TRUTH is that being inactive can put you at GREAT RISK, and not just with regard to shoveling snow but with almost ANYTHING.
+So, being active on a regular basis can be a great way to protect your back!
 Imagine NOT BEING ACTIVE and attempting this activity.

 Well, you would give your BACK and BODY a shock!!
 If you are not active, your back may be in no shape to shovel snow.
 BUT… what does being ACTIVE mean?
 Don’t be alarmed!
 Being active does not mean running long marathon races or jumping over hurdles on a track.
 Instead, being active involves various types of activities where you MOVE!

 Examples of activities can include a simple walk, going to the store, doing the dishes, stretching, swimming, basketball, and a whole variety of other activities that make you abstain from a sedentary lifestyle.
 Hence, GET UP and MOVE!
 This can help protect your back when shoveling snow.

 You need the PROPER tool to do a good job and also to keep your back safe.